PROVIDING FREE CONSULTATIONS, RESOURCES, AND DYSLEXIA SCREENINGS

 Assisting families often includes a free dyslexia screening (we utilize the NeuroLearning Dyslexia Screener), reviewing our Professional Resources List, explaining school procedures and services, and reviewing and revising IEP goals and 504 accommodation plans.
 Our Certified Dyslexia Advocates have assisted over 250 local families and continue to assist many of these families on an ongoing basis.

 Providing this personalized assistance requires a depth of knowledge about dyslexia, special education laws, interventions, accommodations and test interpretation.
 Such advocacy work is invaluable to local families and truly a unique service PC READS offers.
-Click here for our helpful handout: 2021 PC READS Advocate Program Overview Family Handout – PDF.
+Read more about our services in these two handouts:

-If you would like to consult with an Advocate Team Member, please complete this form:
+If you would like to consult with an Advocate Team Member and/or learn more about our Dyslexia Screening Package, please complete this form:

 Additionally, families in our Advocate Program are invited to select a few books through our Advocate Book Project.
 Simply complete the form below and your books will be delivered to you!